Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 As you can gather from this list, there are plenty of cute strange-looking dogs that should satisfy anyone’s desire for something exotic.
-Of the breeds listed, the Puli and the Komondor are probably the strangest looking of all, but each breed has its quirks.
-Though these dogs look strange, all these dogs make great family pets and watchdogs.
+Of the breeds listed, the Puli and the Komondor are probably the strangest looking of all—but each breed has its quirks.
+Though these pooches look strange, all these dogs make great family pets.
 Most of them like children and get along with other pets as well.

 Featured Image Credit: Vasiliy Khimenko, Shutterstock